ken-foster/ken-foster.github.io/index.md

 - **Master's Capstone Project**: Assistance Amounts in Rapid Re-Housing - <a href="files/Master's Capstone - Rental Assistance Amounts in Rapid Re-Housing.pdf" download>[Report]</a>
 - Sentiment Analysis: TextBlob vs. TensorFlow - <a href="files/Textblob vs TensorFlow.pdf" download>[Report]</a> <a href="files/Textblob vs TensorFlow.pdf" download>[Code]</a>
 - Labor Economics: The Value of an Associate's Degree after the GFC - <a href="files/Change in the Value of the Associate's Degree - Presentation.pdf" download>[Presentation]</a> <a href="Change in the Value of the Associate's Degree - Code.pdf" download>[Code]</a>
-- Macroeconomic Forecasting: Mock Government Report on the Canadian Economy

 # PROFESSIONAL EXPERIENCE
 ## People Assisting The Homeless